molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Once a feature of a website is implemented, it needs to be tested manually.
 The first tester is typically the developer, switching between code editor and browser, adding logic and making the necessary input to test the logic.
 Before committing the code, there is probably a final test.

-These ad hoc tests however do not scale.
+These ad hoc tests do not scale.
 They are not exhaustive, not documented, not repeatable and they do not catch regressions.
 A regression is when a change in one part breaks another part.
 For example, improving one feature may accidentally break another feature.

-More importantly, the developer perspective is not as meaningful as the real user perspective.
+More importantly, the developer perspective is not as meaningful as the user perspective.

 There are several effective testing approaches in different development phases.
 To improve the robustness of client-side JavaScript, I find it most important to add frequent manual testing to the product development cycle.

 Typically, designing a software feature produces a [user story](https://en.wikipedia.org/wiki/User_story) that describes who wants what and why: “As a new user, I want to browse restaurants nearby so I can find a cozy place for dinner”.

-The next step might be to design the user interaction that achieves the goal stated in the user story.
+The next step may be to design the user interaction that achieves the goal stated in the user story.
 For example, the home page contains a search form and asks for the user’s location.
 On form submission, a list of restaurants is shown.

 Every feature has a list of steps the user needs to perform.
 The feature and step descriptions are poured into a <dfn>test plan</dfn>.